 The Livermore team will link data generated by its quantitative stable isotope probing methodology with a state-of-the-art microbial decomposition model to predict how soil microbes and their traits push soil carbon storage in different tree species.

-The researchers will use this technique to measure microbial traits and diversity across three forests in the National Ecological Observatory Network in Massachusetts, Tennessee and Virginia.
+The researchers will use this technique to measure microbial traits and diversity across three forests in the in Massachusetts, Tennessee and Virginia.
 These sites span a historical nitrogen deposition gradient and have different nitrogen deposition levels.
 At each site, they will sample soil from forest plots dominated by different tree species.
 To isolate nitrogen’s effects, they will also sample soil from an existing nitrogen fertilization experiment in Parsons, West Virginia.

 This information is critical to improving models that use mathematical equations to predict how much carbon will be in forest soils in the future.